E2.3 Compare angles and determine their relative size by matching them and by measuring them using appropriate non-standard units.

 The measurement of an attribute of two objects is compared, either by direct comparison or by indirect comparison.

 From an early age, children compare the measurement of an attribute of two objects by direct comparison (for example, the length of two chocolate bars, their height relative to another child).
 They then communicate the result descriptively rather than quantitatively (for example, "This chocolate bar is longer than that one.", "I am shorter than you.")
-Direct comparison is usually done either by placing one object on top of another or by placing the two objects side by side or back to back.
+Direct comparison is usually done either by placing one object on top of another or by placing the two objects side by side or back-to-back.

 Example